3 Steps to Booking a Makeup Artist for your Wedding Day

 You need to book as early as possible.
 Like all wedding suppliers, you will find that the makeup artists also get booked up in advance.
 Make contact as soon as you are ready to get the ball rolling.
 Ideally, you’ll have chosen your theme, colour scheme and dress before you have your trial.
 This way you can really work together to utilise these elements when creating the perfect look for you.

 I suggest booking your trial around 2-3 months before the wedding.
 If you are planning on having a fake tan, you need to experiment with that around this time.
 It’s a great idea to come to the trial with the tan you intend on getting married in.
-Same goes for hair colour.
+The same goes for hair colour.
 Although your makeup artist should be able to adapt to skin and hair colourings easily, you’ll feel much more confident if you have established the exact look with time to spare.

 If you are planning on having your brows shaped professionally.
 It is wise to do this just before the trial because your eyebrows frame your face.
 It can be surprising how different your brow shape can make you look.

 What should you expect from your makeup consultation?

-Keep a Pinterest board of anything wedding related including some beaut makeup and hair looks that you LOVE!
+Keep a Pinterest board of anything wedding related including some beautiful makeup and hair looks that you LOVE!
 Your MUA can recreate them to suit your facial features and colouring.
 If you’re not sure where to start, your makeup artist can suggest some styles that will look incredible on you!
 You can then try them out until you have something that you absolutely adore.

 Makeup artists love to get feedback during the trial.
 Try to be constructive and let us know your thoughts and we will make you look like a million dollars!
 The makeup artist you book should be happy to keep tweaking until you have a look that you are completely happy with.